Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 Sado Gold Mine

-To glimpse a Golden Past, delve into Sado’s rich mining heritage at the Sado Gold Mine.
-Once, it was one of Japan’s most productive gold mines, but it is closed now because of resource depletion.
+To glimpse the Golden Past, do not miss Sado’s rich mining heritage at the Sado Gold Mine.
+Once, it was one of Japan’s most productive gold mines, but it is closed now due to resource depletion.

-You can wander through the meticulously preserved tunnels and learn about the island’s mining history at the Sado Gold Mine Museum.
+At the Sado Gold Mine Museum, you can wander through the meticulously preserved tunnels and learn about the island’s mining history.
 You can discover the hardships faced by the miners and the fascinating techniques used to extract gold from the earth.

 Shukunegi Village

-Walk through history in the charming village of Shukunegi, where narrow, winding lanes are lined with traditional wooden houses.
-Some of these houses date back to the Edo period.
+Walk through history in the charming village of Shukunegi, where narrow, winding lanes are lined with traditional wooden houses, some dating back to the Edo period.

 This well-preserved Shukunegi village was once home to shipbuilders and sailors, and its unique architecture reflects the island’s seafaring heritage.

-One of the must-visit places is the Seikuro House, a former shipowner’s residence.
-This house is now converted into a museum showcasing the lifestyle and culture of the time.
+One of the must-visit places is the Seikuro House, a former shipowner’s residence that has been converted into a museum showcasing the lifestyle and culture of the time.

 Sado Nishimikawa Gold Park